SU-Palm/CIS454_spotify/README.md

 # CIS454_spotifyDate
-CSE Repository for matching app that utilizes Spotify API to match people who have similar interests.
+CIS Repository for matching app that utilizes Spotify API to match people who have similar interests.